 (A) Metal Bats.
-Magnesium and aluminum bats and other metallic substance bats which conform to weight and size standards as prescribed in the Playing Rules as defined in Article VII, Section 1 of the NABF Constitution and By-Laws shall be acceptable in NABF tournament play.
-All metallic substance bats must have a minus three (3) rating for all age groups (Sophomore, 14 and Under Division and older) to conform with weight and size standards as prescribed in the official baseball rules and rule 9.05 of the NABF Tournament Rules. (see rule 9.05 (D) Sophomore Age Division only)
+Magnesium and aluminum bats and other metallic substance bats which conform to weight and size standards as described in the Playing Rules as defined in Article VII, Section 1 of the NABF Constitution and By-Laws shall be acceptable in NABF tournament play.
+All bats must conform to USA Baseball bat standards in the Rookie, Freshman and Sophomore Divisions.
+(The NABF-approved list of certified bats can be researched at http://USABat.com.)

 (C) Major, College, Senior, High School, and Junior Age Division Bats.
 Wooden Bats as described under Rule 9.05B– Wooden Bats must be used in all Major, College, Senior, High School, and Junior Division National Regional and National Championship Series Games with NO exceptions.
 No colored bats may be used in a NABF Tournament Game unless approved by the Major League Rules.
 The official colors are natural, black, burnt orange and hickory or brown.

 (D) Bats – Sophomore Age Division Only.
-The bats for the Sophomore Division must meet the Batted Ball Coefficient of Restitution (BBCOR), all bats must be labeled with a silkscreen or other permanent certification marking.
-The certification mark should be rectangular in shape, a minimum of one half-inch on each side located on the barrel of the bat in any contrasting color.
-In essence this guideline is to mirror the Bat Rule Change adopted by the National Federation of State High School Associations (NFHS) beginning 2011.
+The bats for the Sophomore Division must meet the USA Baseball bat standards.
+All bats must be labeled with a silkscreen or other permanent certification marking of the bat in any contrasting color.
+Teams are allowed to use bats that meet the Batted Ball Coefficient of Restitution (BBCOR), bat also labeled with a permanent certification marking located on the bat, in any contrasting color.
 All other specifications are as stipulated in section 9.05.

 PENALTY: If the umpire discovers that the bat does not conform to any of the above rules, when the batter comes to bat or while he is batting or after he has completed his at bat, he is declared out and the batter and team manager (head coach) will be ejected from the game.